Anatomy Advanced Pre-Med Programme

 3. Thorax:

-• General structure of vertebral column.
-Curvatures of the vertebral column.
+• General structure of vertical column.
+Curvatures of the vertical column.
 Ribs and sternum.
 Skeleton of the thorax;

 • Muscles and fasciae of thorax and back;

 • Intercostal nerves.
 Short branches of braxial plexus.
 Dorsal branches of the spinal nerves.
 Phrenic nerve.
 Thoracic part of vagus nerve.
-Thoracic part of sympathetic trunk.
+Thoracic part of sympathetic liquor.
 Cardiac plexus;

 • Heart and pericardium.
 Surface anatomy of the heart and great vessels, percussion and auscultation areas, heart sounds;